typeRYOON/VSRG-UNO-R3/README.md

    - Install additional libraries Qt::WebSockets and Qt::SerialPort in the Qt Maintenance Tool.
    ```
 3. Select the release build in Qt Creator.
-4. Move folder `res` from the `VSRG-UNO-R3` folder to the created release folder.
+4. Move folder `res/res` from the root folder to the created release folder.
 5. Build the Release executable in Qt Creator.
 6. In your release Qt folder run `windeployqt6.exe`.
    ```sh